What causes fibrosis?

 Find out more about cirrhosis.

-You can stop fibrosis from getting worse.
-Depending on how badly scarred your liver is it might be possible for it to repair some or all of the damage.
+It is possible to stop fibrosis getting worse.
+Depending on how badly scarred the liver is it might be possible for it to repair some or all of the damage.

 The best way to stop fibrosis is to take away the underlying cause of the damage.
 This could mean: